A Gothic Yuletide | St. Patrick's Cathedral Crypt

 Season 2 Episode 18

-Fulton John Sheen – The golden-voiced broadcaster whose Christmas programs reached millions of living rooms across America and won Emmy Awards, yet clashed with Cardinal Spellman over independence and moral authority.
-Originally interred at St. Patrick's near the winter altar, his remains were later transferred to Peoria after legal disputes—a man who spoke to the nation during silent nights but knew the solitude of conscience.
+And then there is Fulton Sheen — the golden-voiced broadcaster whose Christmas programs reached millions of living rooms and won Emmy Awards, yet who clashed so bitterly with Cardinal Spellman that he was removed from television and reassigned.
+Originally interred here, his remains were later transferred to Peoria after a years-long legal dispute.
+A man who spoke to a nation during silent nights, and knew the solitude of conscience.

 Next